Correlation Between CorVel Corp and EHealth

 Pair Corralation between CorVel Corp and EHealth

-Given the investment horizon of 90 days CorVel Corp is expected to under-perform the EHealth.
-But the stock apears to be less risky and, when comparing its historical volatility, CorVel Corp is 2.81 times less risky than EHealth.
-The stock trades about 0.0 of its potential returns per unit of risk.
-The eHealth is currently generating about 0.24 of returns per unit of risk over similar time horizon.
-If you would invest 485.00 in eHealth on November 19, 2024 and sell it today you would earn a total of 629.00 from holding eHealth or generate 129.69% return on investment over 90 days.
+Given the investment horizon of 90 days CorVel Corp is expected to generate 0.57 times more return on investment than EHealth.
+However, CorVel Corp is 1.75 times less risky than EHealth.
+It trades about 0.01 of its potential returns per unit of risk. eHealth is currently generating about -0.09 per unit of risk.
+If you would invest 11,226 in CorVel Corp on December 30, 2024 and sell it today you would lose (90.00) from holding CorVel Corp or give up 0.8% of portfolio value over 90 days.

 Time Period3 Months [change]